Anagha-D15/Anagha-D15/README.md

 ## 🔧 About Me
 MS in Information Systems @ University of Memphis (Class of 2025)

-Former SAP SD/OTC & Analytics Consultant | 3+ years of experience in business processes and data analytics
+Former SAP SD/OTC & Analytics Consultant @PwC| 3+ years of experience in business processes and data analytics

 B.Tech in Electronics & Telecommunications | Focused on Data Analysis